IHE/RAD.IRA/input/pagecontent/rad-x9.md

 ##### 2:3.X9.4.2.1 Trigger Events

-The Subscriber accepted or rejected the event received.
+The Subscriber processes the notification event received.

 ##### 2:3.X9.4.2.2 Message Semantics

 The message is a [FHIRcast Event Notification Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html#event-notification-response) request.
 The Subscriber is a FHIRcast Subscriber.
 The Manager is a FHIRcast Hub.

 The Subscriber shall send a confirmation message back to the Manager using the established websocket connection.

-The Subscriber shall include `id` and `status` parameters as defined in [Section 2.5.2 Event Notification Response](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html#event-notification-response) in the confirmation message.

-The `id` shall be the `id` from the corresponding received event.

 The `status` shall be one of the following:
 - `200` OK if the Subscriber successfully processed the event